tayganr/lakehouse/modules/module01c.md

 <div align="right"><a href="#module-01c---dimension-table-incremental-load-scd-type-2">↥ back to top</a></div>

 ## 12. Data flow (Alter row - markAsInsert)

+[Alter Row](https://docs.microsoft.com/azure/data-factory/data-flow-alter-row) set the INSERT, DELETE, UPDATE, and UPSERT policies on rows based on conditions.
+Each row will be marked with the policy corresponding to the first-matching expression.
+In this step, we will mark all rows from the incoming stream `unionNewActive` with the **INSERT** policy.

 1. Click the **[+]** icon to the right of `unionNewActive`, under **Row modifier** select **Alter Row**